 UPDATE: Looks like the mayor of Flagstaff is getting involved in the Landmark / Evans defamation debacle.
 The latest?
 Landmark properties withdrew its zoning request.
-Also, city officials released a statement saying they would represent Evans in the suit, but the Mayor doesn’t remember authorizing that.
+City officials also released a statement saying they would represent Evans in the suit, but the Mayor doesn’t remember authorizing.
 So now there’s red-tape to tackle.

 *** Original Article ***

 A spokesman for a local property developer sued a local Flagstaff politician for defamation.
 Is the claim valid, or a sly attempt to influence a Council vote?

 Flagstaff Defamation Lawsuit Background Info: Property Developer Wants To Build An Apartment Complex, But Local Residents Aren’t Thrilled